sandervandevelde/ASA-Sql-Reference/src/03 Azure resources/azure CLI.md

 ## Conclusion

-This flow demonstrates the power of using Azure Stream Analytics for alerts in a proper way, only on flanks and repeated when needed.
+This flow demonstrates the power of using Azure Stream Analytics for alerts in a proper way, only on flanks, and repeated when needed.